When you despite the first, initial symptoms still got sensation within your hands and feet, within your arms and legs:

 For we are both: the path to our goals and the goal of all our paths.

-Back in time when I was suffering from RA but was unable to explain why I was so ill, it seemed to me as though my body acted on its own – without me being able to do anything about it.
+Back in time when I suffered from RA but was unable to explain why I was so ill, it seemed to me as though my body acted on its own – without me being able to do anything about it.
 It was like trying to drive a car but all steering and shifting made only very little impact on where the car was going.
 And at the car service station, the problem couldn‘t be fixed but instead, just some symptoms were covered up.
 But such a terrible car I could have fled.
 From my body, there was no escaping.
 My rheumatoid arthritis was the outcome of my own actions.
 So if I couldn‘t leave my body I could still learn to help myself.

 Everyone suffering from pain, injuries or inflammation needs the appropriate healing knowledge to solve the problem.
 A cut, a broken bone or a rash – when it comes to such things we perceive as healable we‘ve usually got a plan, trust in succeeding with it and are optimistic.